Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: Introduction

-To address this issue with PIRS, the active IRS (AIRS) has emerged as a promising solution \cite{Long2021active, You2021active, Khoshafa2021a, Liu2022Active, Zhi2022Active}.
-Equipped with negative resistance components connected to an additional power supply, AIRSs enable adjustable phase shifts like PIRSs as well as reflection amplitude with a gain larger than one.
-Compared to PIRSs, although AIRSs offer an amplification gain (that is typically lower than that of active relays with dedicated RF amplifiers), they also induce non-negligible amplification noise in their reflected signals \cite{Long2021active}.
+To address this issue with PIRS, the active IRS (AIRS) has emerged as a promising solution \cite{zhang2021active, Long2021active, You2021active, Khoshafa2021a, Liu2022Active, Zhi2022Active}.
+With negative resistance components connected to an additional power supply, AIRSs can adjust phase shifts as well as amplitude amplification with a gain exceeding one.
+Compared to PIRSs, although AIRSs offer an amplification gain (typically lower than that of active relays with dedicated RF amplifiers), they also induce non-negligible amplification noise in their reflected signals \cite{Long2021active}.
 In particular, given the IRS location and the total power budget, an AIRS was shown to achieve higher spectral efficiency\cite{Long2021active}, energy efficiency\cite{Liu2022Active}, and reliability\cite{Khoshafa2021a} than its PIRS counterpart.
 Furthermore, with optimized AIRS/PIRS placements, \cite{You2021active} showed that an AIRS only provides a power scaling of $\mathcal{O}(N)$ with $N$ active reflecting elements due to the amplification noise, but it achieves a higher rate than the PIRS when $N$ is small or the AIRS amplification power is high.
-Nevertheless, the AIRS system design (e.g., AIRS deployment and amplification factor optimization) is more complicated since it needs to balance signal and noise amplification at the AIRS.
-The existing literature on AIRS has mainly compared its performance to PIRS.
-However, there has been limited work on exploring their joint use for further enhancing wireless communication performance.
+Nevertheless, the AIRS system design (e.g., AIRS deployment and amplification factor optimization) is more complicated to mitigate noise amplification introduced by the AIRS.
+Existing research on AIRS has mainly focused on comparing a single AIRS \cite{zhang2021active,Long2021active, You2021active, Khoshafa2021a, Liu2022Active, Zhi2022Active} or a hybrid IRS comprising active and passive elements \cite{Nguyen2021Hybrid} to a single PIRS.
+However, the joint use of distributed AIRS and PIRS in practically challenging scenarios \cite{Mei2022Multireflection} such as multi-turn corridors in an indoor environment has not been studied yet.